 Can ding your credit score

-Pros explained: While mortgages often come with strict credit requirements, personal loans are much more flexible for smaller dollar amounts.
+While mortgages often come with strict credit requirements, personal loans are much more flexible for smaller dollar amounts.
 There are even personal loans for people with bad or no credit.
 Credit scores consider the types of debt you carry.
-Adding an installment loan like a personal loan can help your score if you only have revolving credit like credit cards.
+Adding an installment loan like a personal loan can help your score if you only have revolving credit such as credit cards.

 While you can get a personal loan without great credit, the bank may say you still need a co-signer in order to secure it if you don’t have much credit experience or a high income.